CA Service Desk Manager Considerations

-When planning for CA SDM deployment from a Scalability perspective, ensure that the upper limit of 64 processes is adhered to on the Primary Server.
-If the number of processes exceeds 64 on a Primary Server, plan to have the additional processes on a CA SDM secondary server.
-CA SDM Out of the box installation can ideally have up to 40 Processes on a server.
-Note that adding a new web engine domserver results in 3 more processes.
+When planning for CA SDM deployment, for Scalability purposes, ensure that the upper limit of 64 processes is adhered to for a Primary Server.
+If the number of processes exceeds 64 on a Primary Server, plan to have additional processes on CA SDM secondary server.
+CA SDM installation can ideally have up to 40 Processes on a single server.
+Note that adding a new web engine domserver to your existing environment results in adding 3 more processes.

-Consider dedicating a server to install the Search Server.
-The search server has built-in clustering feature and can be installed on a standalone setup.
-For large customers, we recommend installing the search server on three or more servers and manually configure it to a fault-tolerant cluster.
+Consider dedicating a server to install Search Server.
+Search server has built-in clustering feature and can be installed on a standalone setup.
+For large setups, we recommend installing the search server on three or more servers and manually configuring it to a fault-tolerant cluster.

 Default User Information

 The following table lists default user information for a typical CA SDM implementation: